 Heat a large stock pot to a medium heat.
 Add butter.
 Once butter has melted, add onion, carrot, celery and 1 teaspoon salt.
 Sweat the veggies until slightly softened, about 3-4 minutes.

 Add thyme and garlic, cook another minute.
 Add flour, stir to coat veggies.
 Add sherry, chicken stock, milk, bay leaves, remaining salt, and egg noodles.
+Stir to combine.
 Bring to a boil and reduce to a simmer.
 Simmer for 10 minutes, and then add chicken tenderloins.
 Simmer until chicken has cooked through, about 6-7 minutes.
-Once chicken has cooked through, remove from pot and Cool slightly.
+Once chicken has cooked through, remove from pot and cool slightly.
 Continue to simmer the soup.

 Once the chicken has cooled slightly, cut into bite-sized pieces, set aside.
 Continue to simmer the soup until the egg noodles are cooked, about 10-15 more minutes.
 They should be soft and plump.